paulpaul999/video-inspector/README.md

 python inspector.py -p my_project.json
 ```

 It will load the videos specified in the project file.
 Then a Window will open up where you can navigate through the video.
-Some Shortcuts:
+Some shortcuts (window has to be active):
 * Press [A] or [D] key to switch between the different video files at the same frame.
 * Press [W] or [S] key to zoom in/out of the frame.
 * Press [E] key to go to the next frame.
+* Press [Q] key to exit.

 ### Project file